Generalization of Quantum Machine Learning Models Using Quantum Fisher Information Metric: Lie-algebra bound on the rank of DQFIM

 where $\mathfrak{g}=\mathrm{span}\left\langle iH_1, \ldots, iH_K \right\rangle_\text{Lie}$ is generated by the repeated nested commutators of the generators $H_k$ of the unitary $U(\boldsymbol{\theta})$. \end{theorem} The proof follows in analogy to the bound of the QFIM (i.e. $R_1$) of Ref.~\cite{larocca2021theory}.

-First, we note that $R_L\le R_\infty$ as $L$ simply increases the dimension of the projector $\Pi_L$.
-Now, we assume $S_L$ spans the complete relevant Hilbertspace with $\Pi_L=I$ and thus we can simplify to the unitary QFIM
+First, we note that $R_L\le R_\infty$ as $L$ simply increases the dimension spanned by the dataset $\rho_L$.
+Now, we assume $S_L$ spans the complete relevant Hilbertspace with $\rho_L=I/d$ and thus we can simplify to the unitary QFIM

 As we have $\partial_n \exp(-i\theta_n H_n)= -iH_n\exp(-i\theta_n H_n)$, we can write the derivatives as

 Here, we define

 as the propagator from layer $m$ to layer $n$ and